-The City Attorney's Office is committed to serving the people of this community by offering resources to victims, information on neighborhood outreach and access to training and events.
+The City Attorney's Office is committed to serving the people of the community by offering resources to victims, information on the the Public Nuisance Abatement Program, neighborhood outreach and access to training and events.

 The Victim Resource Program provides information and support services to victims of Denver municipal ordinance violations.
 We work to ensure that all victims have the opportunity to actively participate in the criminal justice process.
 Our Victim Specialists are eager to assist victims throughout the entire court process, from arraignment through sentencing.